 We are committed to being a good neighbour to the residents of Ventnor.
-Noise testing is an important part of our planning and we are anticipating one of the planning conditions to be a noise limit of 52dB measured at one metre from the building.
+Noise testing is an important part of our planning and one of the planning conditions is a noise limit of 52dB measured at one metre from the building.
 This is comparable with the sound of an electric fan.
 This shall ensure that there shall be no noise impacts at residential receptors.

 We fully support and respect the dark skies initiative and will only install lighting that is required as part of our consent as granted by the Marine Management Organisation (MMO).